nackjicholson/awstruct/README.md

 #awstruct
-Infrastructure as code framework for AWS and Node.js
+AWS Infrastructure as code with Node.js